 I was like most people three years ago.
 I would see the coupon fliers in the newspaper and in the weekly ads bundle and toss the whole flier.
 Who has time to coupon?
 Let alone read these things?
 I was working 9 hour days and commuting and trying to just keep my dog alive.
 Coupons had little value in my life.
+This is the story of how I started couponing.

 Occasionally I would clip a few coupons for items we normally buy, but using them was sketchy.
 I would either forget to use them before they expired, or if I did use them, it would be when the item was full price.
 How little I knew.